Volunteer as a College Mentor

 FAFSA?
 Pell Grants?
 Common App Fee Waivers?
 You may worry that you don't have the insider knowledge to help students in need of college mentorship.
 But you don't need a degree in counseling to make a profound difference in a student's life.
 All you need is time, drive, and strong writing skills.

-We ask our mentors to commit up to 4 hours a week with their students from late September through the end of December.
-You can set set your meetings to fit your schedule--evenings and weekends are available--but we do ask they take place at the Double Discovery Center on Columbia's campus.
+We ask our mentors to commit up to 2 hours a week with their students from late September through the end of December.
+We try to accommodate your preferred weekly schedule while also accounting for our students' availability.

-Professional college counselors at the Double Discovery Center will advise students on the big stuff--from creating an appropriate list of colleges to navigating financial aid--so you don't have to be an expert to help.
+Professional college counselors will advise students on the big stuff--from creating an appropriate list of colleges to navigating financial aid--which means you don't have to be an expert to help.
 A personal college mentor plays a vital role in keeping track of deadlines, organizing application materials, and helping a student stay positive and motivated throughout the process.

 A large amount of a mentor's time will be helping a student draft and edit their personal application essays.
 Our students have very little writing experience and are usually unfamiliar with the personal essay genre.
 Helping students express their personal narratives and articulate their desire to attend college is one of the most rewarding and consuming tasks our college mentors undertake.